kubrakilicaslan/kubrakilicaslan/README.md

 # Hi there, I'm Kübra! 👋

-I'm a Computer Engineer focused on building scalable digital products at the intersection of system design, AI, and user experience.
+Computer Engineer building scalable digital products at the intersection of system design, AI, and user experience.

  - Building scalable digital products and system architectures
  - Developing AI and computer vision projects with Python